INVEST-flagship/dd_ident/README.md

-# dd_ident
+# Code for Data-driven identification of risk factors and their interactions
-Data-driven identification of risk factors and their interactions
+Please see 10_how_to_use.Rmd for example